MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 > Microsoft Teams Rooms does not support proxy authentication as it may interfere with regular operations of the room.
 Ensure that Microsoft Teams Rooms have been exempted from proxy authentication before going into production.

 > [!IMPORTANT]
-> Be sure to use a wired 1 Gbps network connection to assure you will have the needed bandwidth.
+> - Be sure to use a wired 1 Gbps network connection to assure you will have the needed bandwidth.
+> - WiFi connections **are not supported**.

 > [!NOTE]
 > Software updates for Microsoft Teams Rooms are automatically downloaded from the Microsoft Store for Business.
 See [Prerequisites for Microsoft Store for Business and Education](/microsoft-store/prerequisites-microsoft-store-for-business) to verify that the room console will be able to access the store and self-update.